mitcho/shibboleth/readme.txt

 3. Assign users into WordPress roles based on arbitrary data provided by Shibboleth

 == Changelog ==

+= version 1.4 (2010-08-30) =
+ - tested for compatibility with WordPress 3.0
+ - new hooks for developers to override the default user role mapping controls
+ - now applies `sanitize_name()` to the Shibboleth user's `nicename` column

 = version 1.3 (2009-10-02) =
  - required WordPress version bumped to 2.8